5 Actions For Successful RelationshipsBy Dr. Margaret Paul

 Successful couples make sure that they not only earn enough to support themselves, but they learn how to manage their money in ways that do not create stress for themselves or for their partner.
 They decide mutually if both of them will work or not.
 Partners in loving relationships do not unilaterally decide to stop working and live off the other person.
 Nor does either partner make unilateral financial decisions that have a negative effect on the other partner.

 In successful relationships, one partner does not spend money in such as way as to create stress for the other person.
 Loving partners mutually decide on their budget and then both of them stick to it.

 When two people care deeply about themselves and each other, they strive to take care of their physical health.
 Loving partners do not behave in ways that cause their partner to fear for their wellbeing.
 They do not take unnecessary risks, such as riding a motorcycle without a helmet, or participating in activities that could harm their eyes without wearing goggles.
 They don't drink and drive.
 They eat well, get enough exercise, and don't smoke.
 People in loving relationships do not want their partner to suffer the grief of their loss through premature illness, so they strive to take good care of themselves - partly out of caring for themselves, and partly out of caring for their partner.

 Once again - successful relationships don't just happen.
-They are the result of practicing Inner Bonding and learning to take physical, emotional, financial, organizational, and spiritual responsibility for themselves.
+They are the result of learning to take physical, emotional, financial, organizational, and spiritual responsibility for themselves.